Should You Intervene If You Witness Domestic Violence? Yes, and No

 There is a YouTube video of a so-called “Swedish Social Experiment” that is making waves on the internet with over nine-million views and counting.
 The “experiment” involves staging domestic violence incidents, and secretly filming the reaction of witnesses.
 The “experiment” either illustrated how apathetic society is toward domestic violence, or how fearful and reluctant the public can be to intervene on behalf of a victim of crime.

 I posted the article and the video to our Facebook pages, and we received some very interesting replies.
 Almost everyone who commented claimed they would intervene in some manner if they witnessed a domestic violence incident.
 The comments ranged from those who claimed they would violently intervene against the abuser, to more cautious approaches like contacting the police.
 Yet, in the “Swedish Experiment,” only one out of fifty-three persons intervened.
-The article is silent as to how many of those people may have attempted to contact the authorities, if any.
+Interestingly, the experiment fails to mention how many people, if any, contacted the authorities.

 So, should you intervene if you witness domestic violence?
-Here is what you need to know about intervening in a domestic violence incident:
+Here is what you need to know:

 · According to studies, 19% of domestic violence involves the use of a weapon, and in intimate partner homicides 20% of victims were not the intimate partners themselves, but family members, friends, neighbors, persons who intervened, law enforcement, or bystanders.